Focused on Black, Indigenous, People of Color (BIPOC)

 The main goal of the discovery session is to consciously create a co-equal relationship and see if we are a good fit for each other.
 After sharing some initial boundaries, I coach for a bit, then share more information about my coaching approach.
 I am here to hold the space with compassion, curiosity, and courage, and the your role is to let me know where you want to go with coaching.
 You are the expert of your own lived experiences, and you have the choice to say no, or not yet.
 Co-creation also means that at the end of the session (or after), we ask if we would like to work with each other.
 It is a deliberate practice that challenges all the white supremacy norms.

 Coaching sessions are less structured than the discovery session, and each session begins with me asking what you would like to be coached on.
 I listen deeply, both to what is being said and unsaid.
 I reflect back what I hear about your needs and values and ask empowering questions to help you gain greater awareness of what is present within yourself.
 I invite you to reconnect with your humanity through embodied and somatic exploration (asking what you feel in your body, and/or asking you to embody what you are feeling).
 We explore how internalized white supremacy shows up and how ancestral trauma may be present.
 Coaching often feels like peeling back the layers to uncover what’s at the core, not just intellectually, but also emotionally and through the sensations of our bodies.
+At the end of each session, I strive to serve as an accountability partner – what do you want to do with the insight from today’s session?
+And at our next session, I check in to see how that commitment went.

 Absolutely!
-As a coach, I also encourage clients to seek therapy when there is significant trauma that is outside my scope of expertise shows up during coaching.
+As a coach, I also encourage clients to seek therapy when there is trauma that is outside my scope of expertise shows up during coaching.

 I do ask clients to sign an agreement to coach for 6 months, however there is no penalty for ending the coaching relationship early.
 All I ask is that we meet one final time to formally close the coaching relationships.

 When I started my business, I actually focused on serving white clients!
-However, this took a significant emotional toll on me.
+However, this took a significant emotional and energetic toll on me.
 After a lot of reflection, I realized that the clients that brought me the most joy were BIPOC and so I decided to focus my energy on working with those most impacted by racism and white supremacy.